 In June last year, only 29% of FTSE 100 executive director positions were held by women.
 This number is gradually increasing, but there’s still strong evidence that women don’t have the same advantages as men when it comes to being promoted to senior leadership.
 That’s why, in September 2017, we signed the Women in Finance Charter to show our commitment in supporting the progression of women in senior roles in the financial services sector.

 Last year we also launched our Women in Leadership Development Programme – a cross-company scheme where women can benefit from personalised development, learn from experts, have coaching sessions and receive sponsorship from an executive.
-We’ve been speaking to two of the women attending this year’s programme, Bennet Ledner, Head of Operational Risk, and Ella Potter, Health Consultancy & Innovation Lead at AXA PPP healthcare.
+We’ve been speaking to two of the women attending this year’s programme, Bennet Ledner, Head of Operational Risk, and Ella Potter, Health Consultancy & Innovation Lead at AXA Health.
 Here’s what they had to say about their experiences and how the progamme has benefitted them so far.

 Believe in yourself and support each other